theprince1701/Computer-Graphics-Repo/README.md

 This code is for a post processing effect that applies a downsampling filter to a RenderTexture source and then performs blur using an iterative process.
+The downsampling works by looping through a pre-defined iteration amount (more iterations means more downsampling/blur).

+Inside the loop, the script divides the screen height, and width to downsample the resolution of the current image of the screen.
+Next, the script will check if the screen height is now <= 2 because the height of most displays are usually smaller than the weight.

+After the downsampling is finished, the script begins looping through the stored array RenderTextures set when we did the iteration looping, from the second last element to the first.
+Graphics.Blit is now used to copy the source to the destination.

+Finally the script then uses Graphics.Blit to copy the source to the destination to create the final image being rendered onto the screen.